Thanksgiving Cactus: Grow And Care Guide

 Growing new plants from cuttings should be fairly easy, as Thanksgiving cactus naturally grow and adapt new aerial roots on debris and trees in their native habitat, and should not be high maintenance to propagate.

-If the cutting looks wilted and is decaying, however, it can be tossed and the process started again.
+If the cutting is wilted or decayed, however, it can be tossed and the process started again.
 Making multiple cuttings at one time is a good idea to guarantee success.

 If all goes well, you will have beautiful Thanksgiving plants to share with friends and family next year!